gurditsingh/hydeout/_posts/test.md

 The technology used to provide an API for your app is an important choice, and gRPC offers unique benefits compared to HTTP APIs.

 ### Performance:

-gRPC is a binary protocol rather than text-based messaging protocol, it uses protocol buffers **(Protobuf serializes very quickly on the server and client)** as the binary data interchange format for inter-service communication.
+ - gRPC is a binary protocol rather than text-based messaging protocol, it uses protocol buffers **(Protobuf serializes very quickly on the server and client)** as the binary data interchange format for inter-service communication.

+gRPC is designed for HTTP/2, a major revision of HTTP that provides significant performance benefits over HTTP 1.x

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUxNjU3OTQwNSwxMzE2MzU0MTU2LDIwOT
-I2NjE1NTksLTcxMDUyODcwLC03MTA1Mjg3MCwtMTc0NjI1ODMx
-MywtMTAzNDM1NjUxNywxNDI4OTk3NzI4LC02NTQyMTE2MTAsNj
-Q1MTE5ODgzLC04NTk1NDQ0MTksOTY1NjM3NDczLC0xMzgyMTE1
-MzQxLDMwODczMDUzOSwtMTM0MjIzMjE4LC0yMTA2OTg0NjI1LC
-0zMzI0NTUzNjNdfQ==
+eyJoaXN0b3J5IjpbLTIwODkwNDY2MDYsMTMxNjM1NDE1NiwyMD
+kyNjYxNTU5LC03MTA1Mjg3MCwtNzEwNTI4NzAsLTE3NDYyNTgz
+MTMsLTEwMzQzNTY1MTcsMTQyODk5NzcyOCwtNjU0MjExNjEwLD
+Y0NTExOTg4MywtODU5NTQ0NDE5LDk2NTYzNzQ3MywtMTM4MjEx
+NTM0MSwzMDg3MzA1MzksLTEzNDIyMzIxOCwtMjEwNjk4NDYyNS
+wtMzMyNDU1MzYzXX0=
 -->